-Fitch Ratings, Inc. ("Fitch"), Kroll Bond Rating Agency, LLC ("KBRA"), and Moody's Investors Service Inc. ("Moody's") have assigned their municipal bond ratings of "AAA," "AAA," and "Aa2," respectively, to the Refunding Bonds, which may include information that has not been included in this Official Statement.
-The District has furnished to each rating agency certain materials and information with respect to itself and the Refunding Bonds.
+Fitch Ratings, Inc. ("Fitch"), Kroll Bond Rating Agency, LLC ("KBRA"), and Moody's Investors Service Inc. ("Moody's") have assigned their municipal bond ratings of "AAA," "AAA," and "Aa2," respectively, to the Bonds, which may include information that has not been included in this Official Statement.
+The District has furnished to each rating agency certain materials and information with respect to itself and the Bonds.
 Generally, rating agencies base their ratings on such information and materials and on their own investigations, studies and assumptions.
-Each rating reflects only the view of the respective rating agency, and any explanation of the significance of such rating may be obtained only from the issuing rating agency furnishing the same, at the following addresses: Fitch Ratings, Inc., 33 Whitehall Street, New York, New York 10004, telephone: (212) 908-0800, Kroll Bond Rating Agency, LLC, 805 Third Avenue, 29th floor, New York, New York 10022, telephone: (212) 702-0707, and Moody's Investors Service, Inc., 7 World Trade Center at 250 Greenwich Street, New York, New York 10007, telephone: (212) 533-0300.
+Each rating reflects only the view of the respective rating agency furnishing the same, at the following addresses: Fitch Ratings, Inc., 33 Whitehall Street, New York, New York 10004, telephone: (212) 908-0800, Kroll Bond Rating Agency, LLC, 805 Third Avenue, 29th floor, New York, New York 10022, telephone: (212) 702-0707, and Moody's Investors Service, Inc., 7 World Trade Center at 250 Greenwich Street, New York, New York 10007, telephone: (212) 533-0300.
 There is no assurance that any such rating will continue for any given period of time or that it will not be revised downward or withdrawn entirely by such rating agency, if, in its judgment, circumstances so warrant.
-Any such downward revision or withdrawal of any such rating may have an adverse effect on the market price of the Refunding Bonds.
+Any such downward revision or withdrawal of any such rating may have an adverse effect on the market price of the Bonds.